-Transactions by members of an executive's related parties are discussed in the report of the Board of Directors and in the notes to the financial statements.
-In addition, disclosure of transactions by an executive's related parties and other matters pertaining to disclosure are described in the guidelines on disclosure policy set by the Board of Directors.
-These are available on the company's website.
-In 2017, Ponsse Plc had no related party transactions that were relevant or that deviated from ordinary business operations or from normal market conditions.
+Disclosure of transactions by an executive's related parties and other matters pertaining to disclosure are described in the guidelines on disclosure policy set by the Board of Directors.
+These are available on the Company's website.
+In 2019, Ponsse Plc had no related party transactions that were relevant or that deviated from ordinary business operations or from normal market conditions.